Jazihars/SuperGlue_PyTorch_MultiGPU_implementation/README.md

 ``` bash
 python -m torch.distributed.launch --nproc_per_node=4 --nnodes=1 train_DistributedDataParallel.py
 ```
+Then you can train SuperGlue in Multi-GPU mode.

 I haven't used apex to implementation multi-GPU training.
 Maybe I will implement the apex implementation in the future.